Skip to main content

 Key Differences Analysis:

 • Syntax: Swift’s indexing syntax is very verbose (index(_:offsetBy:)).
-This forces developers to be aware of the cost of string traversal.
+This is to force developers to be aware of the cost of string traversal.

-• Behavior: In C#, you are used to for (int i=0; i<str.Length; i++), but in Swift, you should prefer for char in string or high-order functions.
-If you need frequent random access, consider converting the String to an Array (Array(str)), but note that this loses some Unicode handling features and increases memory consumption.
+• Behavior: In C#, you are used to for (int i=0; i<str.Length; i++), but in Swift, you should try to use for char in string or higher-order functions.
+If you need frequent random access, it is recommended to convert the String to an Array (Array(str)), but note that this loses some Unicode handling features and increases memory consumption.

 Substrings